Ephesoft-Labs/Semantik.Toolkit.PowerAutomate/README.md

 ## Pipe delimited file Export
-Exports the pipe delimited file in the required format with all columns
+Exports Semantik data into a pipe delimited file.
+The PowerAutomate application expects the following columns to be exported from Semantik in the order listed below:

+- Item #
+- Description
+- Shipped
+- Unit Price
+- Ext Price

 ## Pipe delimited file export with column filter
-Exports the pipe delimited file but only for columns whose header exactly matches (case-sensitive) the expected column names.
+Exports Semantik data into a pipe delimited file but only for columns whose table header exactly matches (case-sensitive) the expected column names.
 Other columns are disregarded and not placed in the file.
 Currently, the expected column names are:

 - Item #